j-zimmermann/EMStimTools/examples/Griffin2011/README.rst

 This is one the hand a projection that yields a correct field and norm value.
 However, it takes very long.
-Go for instead with a faster solution in paraview (.pvsm file in paraview directory).
+Go instead with a faster solution in paraview (.pvsm file in paraview directory).